Mod-p Poincar\'e Duality in p-adic Analytic Geometry

 Now we use \cite[Remark 2.6]{Temkin-proper} to see that the underlying topological space of $\widetilde{(u(X), x)}$ coincides with $\omega_X^{-1}(x) \subset X$ and similarly for $\widetilde{(u(Y), f(x))}$.
 So bijectivity of the above map follows from \cite[Corollary 1.3.9]{H3}.

 {\it Suppose $f$ is proper}.
 For the purpose of showing that $u(f)$ is proper, it suffices to treat the case of affinoid $Y=\Spa(A, A^\circ)$.
-Then $X$ is quasi-compact quasi-separated rigid $K$-space, so $f$ has a formal model $\mf\colon \X \to \Y$.
-Now \cite[Remark 1.3.18(ii)]{H3} guarantees that $f$ is proper if and only if so is $\mf$.
-Then \cite[Corollary 4.4]{Temkin-proper} guarantees that $u(f)$ is proper.
+Then $X$ is a qcqs rigid-analytic $K$-space, so $f$ has a formal model $\mf\colon \X \to \Y$.
+Now Lemma~\ref{lemma:proper-adic-formal} guarantees that $f$ is proper if and only if so is $\mf$.
+Then \cite[Corollary 4.4]{Temkin-proper}, and compatibility of adic and Berkovich generic fibers guarantees that $u(f)$ is proper.